School run

 The school run is the modern practice of parents taking their children to school by car.
 Many parents park their cars in school car parks and driveways to drop off and pick up their children at the appropriate times.

 Background

 In the past it was normal for children to walk to school, either on their own, with friends, or accompanied by an adult.
-Walking to school by primary school pupils fell from 61% in 1992/4 to 50% in 2004.
+Walking to school by primary school pupils in the UK fell from 61% in 1992/4 to 50% in 2004.
 In recent years walking to school has become less common as more and more students are dropped off at school by parents using cars, sometimes in a rota with other parents.